 Quality assessment of a client is the basis for any successful, individual program design.

-(Coach’s Resource: Learn the OPEX BMW Assessment in the free guide Assess Like an OPEX Coach.)
+(Coach’s Resource: Learn the OPEX Assessment in the free guide Assess Like an OPEX Coach.)